Mon–Fri 9am–6pm

 Keep your existing rate

-If you secured a favourable rate on your first mortgage that you'd lose on a full remortgage, a second charge preserves it.
+If you secured a favourable rate on your first mortgage that you'd lose on a full remortgage, a second charge preserves that rate for the remaining term.

 Speed

-Second charge loans can often be arranged faster than a full remortgage, which requires a new affordability assessment on the entire loan.
+Second charge loans can often be arranged faster than a full remortgage, which requires a new affordability assessment on the entire loan balance.

 Credit issues

 If your credit has deteriorated since your original mortgage, a full remortgage might not be possible.
-A second charge lender may still consider you on the equity and income available.
+A second charge lender may still consider you based on the equity available.

 Can I get a second charge loan with adverse credit?

 Yes.
 Second charge lenders on our panel assess the available equity in the property and your ability to service both mortgages alongside your credit history.
-Strong equity (low combined LTV) significantly improves your options even with a poor credit history.
+Strong equity (low combined LTV) significantly improves your options even with a poor credit history — this is a fundamentally equity-driven product.

 Second charge FAQs